suzaku-network/suzaku-core/src/contracts/rewards/README.md

     * `claimOperatorFee(token, recipient)` for operators.
     * `claimCuratorFee(token, recipient)` for curators.
     * `claimProtocolFee(token, recipient)` for protocol owner (aggregated bucket, no epochs).
+  * **Note:** Users with long unclaimed backlogs can call claim functions multiple times to process all epochs.

 * **Sweep leftovers**